keestu/WEBGL/README.md

 c.
 Tutorial2 - Contains lighting of cube and restructured code for extensibility.
 Updated to facilitate multiple pocket contents of the same type.

 d.
 Tutorial3 - Contains depth, blend options.
 Usage of keyboard events js present in commonjs.
 Single drawObject call with performance improvements and browser compatabilities.
 Addition of movable Camera based on keyboard events.

+e.
+Tutorial Final - Leveraged AI in VS Code to cleanup and refactor code where required and thereby making it a cleaner Tutorial 3.